-Please note that the information within this page is primarily in relation to our COVID-19 Response this past spring.
-If you are looking for information regarding our return to campus this fall, please visit our JacksRBack website.
+Please note that the information within this page is primarily in relation to our COVID-19 Response for spring 2020.
+If you are looking for information regarding our return to campus during fall 2020 and spring 2021, please visit our JacksRBack website.

 What if there is a confirmed case on campus?